 As PR you CAN claim reimbursement from any 'out of pocket' expenses.
 Be sure to document the payment and amount.
 This 'reimbursement' is usually not an issue, and you probably SHOULD reimburse yourself.

-You can also claim 'wages' for the time and effort put into the settlement.
-This would...Read more »
+You can also claim 'wages' for the time and effort put...Read more »

 It depends on the terms of the will.
 You may be a devisee but the devise to you might be only a few dollars.
 If you are the only devisee and only beneficiary, you might be entitled to a greater portion of the estate.
 It just depends.
 If you think the assets of the probate estate have not been...Read more »

 It would be best to talk to an estate planning lawyer about your specific situation, but the short answer is that you could leave your girlfriend a "life estate" in the house in a will (or codicil to an existing will), with the remainder going to your children.
-The life estate would mean she would...Read more »
+The life estate would mean...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.